 2) Do the depth check

-Slide your hips back and see what happens behind your knees.
+Slide your hips all the way back and notice what happens behind your knees.

-- If you feel pressure right behind the knee, it’s probably too deep for upright sitting.
+- If you feel clear pressure there, the seat is probably too deep for upright sitting.

 - normal sit